Sher (film)

-Sher is a 2015 Indian Telugu-language action comedy film directed by Mallikarjun.
+Sher is a 2015 Indian Telugu-language action film directed by Mallikarjun.
 The film stars Kalyan Ram, Sonal Chauhan, Vikramjeet Virk and Mukesh Rishi.
 The film revolves around Gautham, a young man who disrupts a gangster's wedding and eventually finds his loved ones threatened.
 Featuring a soundtrack composed by S. Thaman, the film was released theatrically on 30 October 2015 to a negative critical reception and commercial failure.